Scalable Communication for Multi-Agent Reinforcement Learning via Transformer-Based Email Mechanism: Methods

 The actor network consists of two sub-networks, the action network and the message network.
 The action network mainly concentrates on the task itself and tries to get better rewards by outputting reasonable actions.
 The message network concentrates on the communication to share information with other agents instead.
 The two sub-networks exchange the representation feature of the observations $o\_f_{i}$ and that of the messages $m\_f_{i}$ to merge the information.

 In the action network, $o\_f_{i}$ is learned by a multi-layer perceptron (MLP), and then the action network concatenates $o\_f_{i}$ and $m\_f_{i}$ to input into the RNN together with the hidden state from the last time step $h_{i}^{t-1}$.
-Another MLP, in the end, processes the output of the RNN to generate the final action $a_i$.
+Another MLP, in the end, processes the output of the RNN to get the action $a_i$.

 On the other hand, the messages from other agents like $m_j \cdots m_k$ are stored in the message buffer, like the email inbox.
 The embedding layer (we implement it as a full connected (FC) layer by practice) converts the messages to fit the input dimensions of the encoders. $N_e$ sequential encoder modules and $N_d$ sequential decoder modules are followed by the embedding layer.
 The output of encoder modules $m\_f_{i}$ serves as the representation of all the messages in the buffer, with the key information emphasized by the attention mechanism.
 The decoder modules further combine the information from both of $m\_f_{i}$ and $o\_f_{i}$ to get the output $m\_dec_i$.
 Finally, one MLP produces the communication decision $m\_a_i$.